Mott88/rmq-conleak/README.md

 Replace the username, password and server in Program.cs

-Then run:
+Then run the commands
-dotnet build
+- dotnet build
-dotnet run
+- dotnet run